dimanikulin/dimanikulin/PublishWhat1.md

 ---

-# Common recomendation
+# Common Recommendations
-When you publish please notice it shaal sound like story and not just poor facts.
-It will be realy greate if describe your real expireince but not what have read from books and networks  and not just repost as well. conttent has be our opinion not their and it might be provocative even to create a discussion and to have hate.
-Content shall ask for an opinion.
-Also please answer possible all questions in the comments
+When publishing, it's crucial to ensure that the content reads like a story rather than a mere collection of facts.
+It's immensely valuable to draw from personal experiences rather than relying solely on information gathered from books and online sources, avoiding mere reposts.
+Our content should reflect our own opinions, which might sometimes be provocative to stimulate discussion and even elicit strong reactions.
+Additionally, the content should encourage readers to form their own opinions and engage in meaningful dialogue.

+Furthermore, it's important to be responsive to comments by addressing any questions or concerns raised.
+This interaction helps foster a sense of community and encourages further engagement with the content.

 # Publication Structure
 When creating content, it is crucial to prioritize structure, especially for larger texts.